citp/privacy-policy-historical/3/32/32a/32auctions.com.md

 If you are a winning bidder, we may collect shipping information

 ---|---
-Account information | Login information; account preferences; bidder name
+Account information | Login information; account preferences; display name
 Donor information | An auction administrator may enter information about a donor (an individual or organization that provides items for bidding), including donor name; website; address and phone number
 Organization information | An auction administrator may enter information about an organization running an auction, including organization name; website; address and phone number
 Marketing preferences, marketing activities and customer feedback |